rescript-lang/bucklescript.github.io/docs/common-data-types.md

 #### Interpolation

-For convenience, we also expose another special tag quoted string annotation, `j`, which supports the equivalent of JS' string interpolation:
+For convenience, we also expose another special tag quoted string annotation, `j`, which supports the equivalent of JS' string interpolation, but for variables only (not arbitrary expressions):

 ```ocaml
 let world = {j|世界|j}